• Skip to main content

 • A delicious side dish dressed with oil (or butter), salt, and pepper.
 Or infused with more flavors, such as garlic, fresh herbs, and lemon juice.

-• Add broccoli into a salad with leafy greens, fresh vegetables, nuts, and fresh herbs.
+• Add broccoli to a salad with leafy greens, fresh vegetables, nuts, and fresh herbs.

 • Serve with rice (jasmine rice, black rice, or brown rice) or another grain (quinoa or wheat berries)